All Blogs

 For employers with multilingual workforces, the stakes are particularly high.
 According to the Equal Employment Opportunity Commission, language considerations in workplace documentation are often closely tied to protected characteristics like national origin, making this a critical area for careful management and compliance.

-Legal Requirements for Workplace Document Language
+Know the Legal Requirements for Workplace Document Language

 The Occupational Safety and Health Administration (OSHA) explicitly requires that all safety training and information be provided in languages employees can understand.
 This includes Safety Data Sheets (SDS) and critical training materials.
+Failing to provide safety communications in accessible languages can result in workplace injuries and regulatory penalties.

+The Equal Employment Opportunity Commission considers English-only workplace policies potentially discriminatory unless employers can demonstrate a clear business necessity.
 Companies must be particularly vigilant about safety documentation.
-If you employ workers who aren’t fluent in English, you’re legally required to provide safety information in their primary language.
+If you employ workers who aren't fluent in English, you're legally required to provide safety information in their primary language.

 Employers should consider their workforce demographics when determining which languages to use, though some state regulations may set specific thresholds for when translations become mandatory.